 Keep out wind and drafts

-On warm, sunny days when there is little wind it’s a great idea to fling open doors and windows and let fresh air into the interior of your home.
-Windy days, however, are a good time to close up the house if you want to minimise dust.
+On warm, sunny days when there is little wind, it’s a great idea to fling open doors and windows and let fresh air into the interior of your home.
+Windy days, however, are a good time to close up the house if you want to minimize dust.
 At the same time, visit every door and window to check for drafts.
 Narrow gaps between doors and windows and the frames surrounding them are perfect entry points for dust.
 Fasten draft-excluding metal strips with a flexible rubber extension to the base of external doors.
-Gaps around window frames and at the sides and tops of external doors can be sealed with an adhesive-backed narrow foam strip available from your local hardware store.
+Gaps around window frames and at the sides and tops of external doors can be sealed with an adhesive-backed narrow foam weatherstripping available from your local hardware store, or with caulking compound.
 Not only will you reduce dust, you will also reduce your energy consumption for heating and cooling when draft points are eliminated.

 Chimney and fireplace care

 Drafts come down chimneys too, so make sure you have your chimney swept at the end of every winter, to keep soot at bay during the summer.
 Wood and other solid fuel fires are a constant source of household dust, but it is possible to reduce the dust level by installing a glass-fronted firebox.
 This allows you to retain the pleasing effect of a visible wood fire while restricting the incursion of smoke and dust into the room, and this kind if fire is far more efficient than a fully open grate.

 The chore of dusting